The Seljuk Han of Anatolia

 Eravşar, 2017. p.
 93; photo I. Dıvarcı

 The Derebucak Han is located in the mountains south of Beyşehir.
-The Derebucak Tol Han is located on the Beyşehir-Antalya road in the Derbucak region, 10 km out of the town of Derebucak.
+It is located on the Konya-Beyşehir-Seydişehir-Alanya road in the Derbucak region, 10 km out of the town of Derebucak, on the banks of the Karakisik River.
 The old caravan route in front of the han may still be seen.
-The Derebucak Tol Han is located on the Konya-Beyşehir-Manavgat road, 5 km from Derebucak, on the banks of the Karakisik River.
-This road was the best option for merchants traveling from Kubadabad to the Mediterranean coastal cities, and the Derebucak Tol Han was the first station on this road.
+This road was the best option for merchants traveling from Kubadabad, the palace built by Sultan Alaeddin Keykubad, to the Mediterranean coastal cities, and the Derebucak Tol Han was the first station on this road.
 The next station is the Ortapayam Tol Han, which is reached after passing through the Gembos Plain.
-The Gembos Plain was a swampland until the beginning of the 20th century and was called Gembos Lake, according to sources.
+The Gembos Plain was a swampland until the beginning of the 20th century and was called in sources as the Gembos Lake.
 The Eynif Tol, Mutbel and Kargi Hans are located further along this road.
 Another caravan route, following the Alara River, exists to the east of this road and descends to the Mediterranean coast.
-This road which still preserves paving stones dating from the Roman era.
+This road still preserves paving stones dating from the Roman era.
 The Ebulhasan and Burma Hans are located on a third caravan route branching to the west.

 There are three hans which are called Tol (Little Village) which has created considerable confusion in texts.
 There are no references to the Derebucak Tol Han in historical sources.
 The building was first mentioned in a scientific article by O. Kunduraci in 2001, who also included information on the Eynif Tol and Ortapayam Tol hans in the same article.